estaszewski/QGNN-Financial-Fraud-Detection/README.md

 ## 1. Introduction

 This project, by Erik Staszewski under the supervision of David Redmond for Equal1, seeks to implement and extend quantum computing techniques for credit card fraud detection.
+The primary objective is to construct and compare the performance of a classical Graph Neural Network (GNN) with a Quantum Graph Neural Network (QGNN) for binary classification of fraudulent and non-fraudulent credit card transactions.

-The project focuses on constructing a Graph Neural Network (GNN) and Quantum Graph Neural Network (QGNN) for binary classification of fraudulent and non-fraudulent credit card transactions.
-Results are measured and compared using precision, recall, and $F_1$-scores, and plotted using Receiver Operating Characteristic and Precision-Recall Curves.
+Performance is evaluated using precision, recall, and $F_1$-scores, and plotted using Receiver Operating Characteristic (ROC) and Precision-Recall (PR) Curves.

 <div align="center">
   <img src="./figures/benchmark.png" style="width: 70%;"/>